Xwioch/BC.SerialPortManagement/README.md

 ```

 Create the container and then a certificate.cer will be available to download.
-It should be on a link like this one: http://{containername}:8080/certificate.cer
+It should be on a link like this one: http://{containername}:8080/certificate.cer.
 Add this certificate on your root folder on the certificate snap-in in mmc (if you don't know what I'm talking about search on the web how to add a certificate on your local computer).
 For create a virtual serial port bridge I used this software [Virtual Serial Port](https://www.hhdsoftware.com/virtual-serial-ports).
-Is available free with low features but are enough for a simple implementathion.
+Is available free with low features but are enough for a simple implementation.

 ## Known issues